Linguistics

 - Tweak Your Explanation.
 Does your cream reduce wrinkles?
 Describe the reduction of collagen, rather than the increasing turnover of skin cells (Bharti & Sussman, 2024).

 - Tweak Your Branding.
 Does your supplement reduce anxiety by increasing chemicals?
-Fix these inconsistent directions; perhaps it should increase calmness instead.
+Perhaps it should increase calmness instead.

 - Describe an Increase When Possible.
 Explanations with an increase often converted better.
 Similar effects occur with size: Bigger seems better, even if size is irrelevant to actual benefits (Silvera et al., 2002).

 - Borrow the Right Metaphors.
-Citizens preferred different solutions for crime depending on a surrounding metaphor: They preferred social reforms and treatments for a crime virus, yet they preferred attacking the problem with harsh enforcements when it was a crime beast (Thibodeau, 2016).
+Citizens preferred different solutions for crime: They preferred social reforms and treatments for a crime virus, yet they preferred attacking the problem with harsh enforcements when it was a crime beast (Thibodeau, 2016).

 Related Applications

 - Align Directionality of Discounts.
-Which is better: save 30% or get 30% off?
-It depends on the directionality of the purchase: Discounts should reduce losses for prevention needs (e.g., save 30% on a first aid kit), but increase gains for acquisition needs (e.g., extra 30% off for bulk purchases; Ramanathan & Dhar, 2010).
+Discounts should reduce losses for prevention needs (e.g., save 30% on a first aid kit), but increase gains for acquisition needs (e.g., extra 30% off for bulk purchases; Ramanathan & Dhar, 2010).

 - Bharti, S., & Sussman, A. B. (2024).
 Consumers Prefer Products That Work Using Directionally Consistent Causal Chains.
 Journal of Consumer Research, ucae066.